otoolep/questdb.io/website/blog/2020-05-01-faster-more-accurate-sums.md

     }
 ```
 You may have noted the `prefetch` instruction above.
 As QuestDB uses contiguous storage, we can use this instruction
-to hint the CPU to fetch data ahead of time by loading the next page.
+to ask the CPU to fetch data ahead of time by loading the next page.
 Doing this means the CPU spends less time waiting for data.
 Just this one trick improved our performance by around 20%.

 Lastly, we use `horizontal_add` to sum all values into a scalar value.
 Again, we recognise Kahan's sum algorithm.